secorolab/FloorPlan-DSL/docs/v2-motivation.md

 - [x] Considered the requirements in the concrete syntax (what users can specify) separately from the abstract syntax that is needed to instantiate the floorplan (e.g. walls), and incorporated this as static semantics.
 - [x] Model optimization: reduced model size by removing unnecessary statements in the concrete syntax (e.g. translations and rotations of zero).
 - [x] Made the specification of locations of elements consistent.
 This required a small change in syntax.
 - [x] Added metamodels in the grammar to better support the semantics of the geometry domain.
 This required considerable changes to the static semantics to better-align the textx grammar to the JSON-LD metamodels.
 This change also facilitates the generation of JSON-LD models, as most concepts are now present in the AST after parsing.
-Examples of this include: Frames, Points, Position and PoseCoordinates
+Examples of this include: Frames, Points, Position and PoseCoordinates.
-- [x] Used textX's custom classes to do model refinement and expand the syntactic sugar (e.g., generating walls from the space's shape, adding a shape to each wall, adding frames and points to all elements, applying/propagating default values like wall height to model properties)
+- [x] Used textX's custom classes to do model refinement and expand the syntactic sugar (e.g., generating walls from the space's shape, adding a shape to each wall, adding frames and points to all elements, applying/propagating default values like wall height to model properties).
 - [x] Updated the variation DSL and its generator to work with the new syntax.

   - In the generator implementation, the object processors that expand the semantics are disabled.
 This is required because rather than the precise _meaning_ of the model, the variations are applied directly on the syntax elements, for example: